davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 : A variable-length integer containing the length, in bytes, of the Origin field.

 Origin:
-: A sequence of characters containing the ASCII serialization of an origin (Section 6.2 of {{RFC6454}}) that the sender is providing an Accept-CH value for.
+: A sequence of characters containing the ASCII serialization of an origin ({{Section 6.2 of RFC6454}}) that the sender is providing an Accept-CH value for.

 Value Length:
 : A variable-length integer containing the length, in bytes, of the Value field.

 Value:
 : A sequence of characters containing the Accept-CH value for the corresponding origin.
-This value MUST satisfy the Accept-CH ABNF defined in Section 3.1 of {{RFC8942}}.
+This value MUST satisfy the Accept-CH ABNF defined in {{Section 3.1 of RFC8942}}.

 Clients MUST NOT send ACCEPT_CH frames.
-Servers which receive an ACCEPT_CH frame MUST respond with a connection error (Section 8 of {{I-D.ietf-quic-http}}) of type H3_FRAME_UNEXPECTED.
+Servers which receive an ACCEPT_CH frame MUST respond with a connection error ({{Section 8 of I-D.ietf-quic-http}}) of type H3_FRAME_UNEXPECTED.

 ACCEPT_CH frames may only be sent on the control stream.
 Clients which receive